 How Discovery is supporting the country's mass COVID-19 Vaccination Programme

 "Discovery is setting up several vaccination sites to support the mass COVID-19 Vaccination Programme, and to assist Discovery clients and members of our administered schemes to access vaccinations," says Adrian.
 "These sites will be operated by Discovery Health and will be set up in a phased approach, ultimately resulting in more than 20 sites across the country.
-Our head office, 1 Discovery Place in Sandton, is one of these sites.
-It will be run on a booking-only basis, with a valid vaccine code received by SMS from the Electronic Vaccination Data System (EVDS)."
+Our head office, 1 Discovery Place in Sandton, is one of these sites. "

 How is the cost of your COVID-19 vaccine covered?

 "Vaccination is free at the vaccination site for every South African resident," says Adrian.
 "For medical scheme members, the costs of vaccines and vaccination will be funded by their medical scheme, with no impact to your medical savings accounts and available benefits."